-This bill amends existing laws regarding the notification process for state agencies when dealing with applications that affect municipalities.
+This bill amends existing laws regarding the notification process that state agencies must follow when dealing with municipalities and certain environmental actions.
 It broadens the definition of "notice" from being limited to first-class mail to include all written forms of communication.
-Specifically, it mandates that state agencies ensure written notice is provided to affected municipalities, allowing for comments on permits, licenses, or actions that impact local land use, development, or transportation.
-The bill also stipulates that written notice may be sent via electronic mail unless the town or city clerk objects, in which case first-class mail must be used.
-Additionally, state agencies are required to maintain an updated list of electronic mail addresses for town or city clerks and track those who object to electronic notifications.
+Specifically, it mandates that state agencies ensure written notice is provided to affected municipalities, allowing them a reasonable opportunity to submit comments on actions that may impact land use, business operations, or municipal services.
+The bill also stipulates that written notice can be sent via electronic mail unless the town or city clerk objects, in which case first-class mail must be used.
+Additionally, state agencies are required to maintain an updated list of electronic mail addresses for town or city clerks.

 As Amended by the Senate: 541-A:39, 483:12-a, 483-B:5-